ImanBarjane/employee-attrition-analysis/HR Analysis.md

-The plots above show that long-tenured employees were not disproportionately comprised of higher-paid employees.
+The plots above show that **long-tenured employees were not disproportionately represented among the higher-paid salary groups**.
+This suggests that simply staying at the company for a longer time does not necessarily lead to higher pay.

+---

+### Exploring the Relationship Between Workload and Evaluation

-Next, we could explore whether there's a correlation between working long hours and receiving high evaluation scores.
-Let's create a scatterplot of `average_monthly_hours` versus `last_evaluation`.
+Next, let's explore whether there's a relationship between the **number of hours worked** and **performance evaluations**.

+We’ll create a **scatterplot of `average_monthly_hours` versus `last_evaluation`** to see if employees who work longer hours also tend to receive higher performance scores.

 ```python